-The TaylorMade M4 is the brand’s beginner driver, with extra bias added in to the club to help you hit the ball straighter.
-You won’t see any many new features on this club vs the new Stealth or SIM2 drivers, but this is still a strongly made club.
+The TaylorMade M4 is the brand’s beginner driver, with an extra bias added into the club to help you hit the ball straighter.
+You won’t see many new features on this club vs the new Stealth or SIM2 drivers, but this is still a strongly made club.

 The M4 has a hammerhead slot on it that is designed to increase ball speed and decrease spin.
-This should help you dd more weight for less effort.
+This should help you add more weight with less effort.

-The whole club is made for those with a lower swing speed, less than 90 miles per hour.
-The stock shaft has a lot of flex in it to help you out.
+The club is made for those with a lower swing speed, less than 90 miles per hour.
+The stock shaft has a lot of flex to help you out.

 - Super lightweight grip, shaft, and club head